 Menstrual Cycle Awareness is a daily practice of tuning in to the ebbs and flow of the menstrual cycle.
 It is a spiritual practice, and an art.
 When a woman develops menstrual cycle awareness, her period becomes a tool for consciously creating a fully-engaged and well-nourished life.
 Learn more about Menstrual Cycle Awareness by reading Wild Power or Moon Time.

 Fertility is a 5th vital sign for women.
 Any irregularities with your menstrual cycle is an indication of hormonal or metabolic imbalance in the body.
 These imbalances can cause cardiovascular disease, diabetes, digestive disorders, thyroid dysfunction, and more.
 By tracking your fertlity as a measure of your overall health, you can make informed decisions regarding your healthcare.

 All prospective clients must be tracking their menstrual cycles, either manually or via an app such as Kindara, Ovacue, or Flo for at least three months, even if you are not getting a period, even if you’re not trying to get pregnant.
-To learn basic fertility awareness, read Natural Birth Control: Intro to the Sympto-Thermal Method of Fertility Awareness or Justisse Method: Fertility Awareness and Body Literacy.
+To learn basic fertility awareness, read The 5th Vital Sign, Natural Birth Control: Intro to the Sympto-Thermal Method of Fertility Awareness or Justisse Method: Fertility Awareness and Body Literacy.